HenoHyj/Tutorial/TEMPLATE.md

 ### Example

 Once you have went through all the previous steps and conquered all the software nuances, and if you have 3D-printed an enclosure you like, you can start to build your own anti-theft system!
-Here is an example of our final product.
+Here is an example of what our final product looks like.

 ![assembled_img1](./assembled-1.jpg)
 ![assembled_img2](./assembled-2.jpg)